Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 This is where analytics and even CPA thinking can help.
 If the service model is making execution slower or more fragmented, the total acquisition cost can increase even if the monthly fee looked attractive.

-When packages are usually the smarter option
+When packages are the simpler option

-Packages are often a strong fit when:
+Packages are often a practical fit when:

-- the business is smaller or earlier stage
+- the business is smaller or earlier stage.

-- the main need is consistent execution
+- the main need is consistent execution.

-- the channels are limited
+- the channels are limited.

-- internal approvals are simple
+- internal approvals are simple.

 That is especially true when the business wants a cleaner first step before moving into more strategic or multi-layer support.

-When retainers are usually the smarter option
+When retainers are the safer option

 Retainers are usually safer when:

-- the business needs more flexibility
+- the business needs more flexibility.

-- different months require different effort
+- different months require different effort.

-- strategy and optimisation matter more
+- strategy and optimisation matter more.

-- the channel has to support active campaigns or growth targets
+- the channel has to support active campaigns or growth targets.

 That is why social media pricing South Africa and social media management pricing South Africa should be understood in relation to scope, not only deliverable count.